 - Siblings or grandparents, if there are no closer relatives

-How an Attorney Will Help You With Your Motorcycle Collision Case
+How an Attorney Can Help You With Your Motorcycle Collision Case

 When a lawyer represents a motorcycle accident victim, they usually do so based on contingent fees.
 This means they will receive payment from the settlement or trial verdict they recover in your case.
-They may not accept your case if you are too close to the deadline for filing a lawsuit or taking other action, so it is important to get started as soon as your injuries allow.
+They may not be able to help if you are too close to the deadline for filing a lawsuit or taking other action, so it is important to get started as soon as your injuries allow you to.

-It is OK if you are not sure of your prognosis or future treatment needs.
-Your lawyer can work with you as you learn more, or they may call in experts to establish these facts as a part of building your case.
-If they are successful in securing financial recovery through a settlement agreement or in court, you may recover compensation for damages that include:
+It is okay if you are unsure of your prognosis or future treatment needs.
+Your lawyer can work with you as you learn more, or they may call in experts to establish these details to build your case.
+If they are successful in securing financial recovery through a settlement agreement or in court, you may recover compensation for damages like:

 - Current medical bills